Some practical and useful information to enjoy your visit

 If you need some good tips of restaurants or hotels, write to me.
 I live in Venice and I like good restaurants too! 😃

-In autumn and winter the city can be flooded for a few hours by high water, don’t worry, if the MO.SE (dam) is not active, I will help you to organize your itineraries according to the altitude of Venice, and equipped routes on footbridges.
+In autumn and winter the city can be flooded for a few hours by high water (acqua alta).
+Don’t worry, if the MO.SE (dam) is not active, I will help you to organize your itineraries according to the altitude of Venice, and equipped routes on footbridges.
 The pedestrian circulation in San Marco and the entrance to the churches and museums may change when the tide is high.

 Accessible Venice/Accessible itineraries

-Qualified guide of the city of Venice and Veneto Region
+Qualified guides of the city of Venice and Veneto Region

 Make sure that your guide follows sustainable and respectful working criteria for Venice and its inhabitants and make sure your guide is licensed, before booking.